 Visit http://requestb.in/ and click "Create a RequestBin":

 2. Configure a new WebHook rule for the RequestBin

-Go to your app dashboard, click on the WebHooks tab, and set up a new WebHook as follows (replacing the RequestBin URL with the URL you have been issued):
+Go to your app dashboard, click on the Reactor tab, and set up a new WebHook as follows (replacing the RequestBin URL with the URL you have been issued):

 3. Publish a message from your Dev Console